LpCodes/Docker-Setup-Scripts-for-Popular-Linux-Distributions/README.md

 1. Clone this repository to your local machine using the `git clone` command.
 2. Navigate to the directory containing the scripts for your Linux distribution.
 3. Run the script for your Linux distribution using `sudo` or as the root user.
+4. Make the sh file executable by running chmod +x name.sh.
+Then, you can run the script with sudo ./name.sh

 The scripts will automatically install Docker and configure the Docker service.
 After running the script, you can start using Docker on your Linux system.